HKcyberstark/TI_Mod/config_doc/Threat-Feed-Configuration.md

 ![6](https://user-images.githubusercontent.com/40884455/56400901-e21aeb00-6288-11e9-99eb-86b975f165e2.JPG)

-Once the Threat feeds are configured ñ The changes should be Saved by Clicking ìCommitî button at right top corner of config tab.  [ **But wait**]
+Once the Threat feeds are configured ‚Äì The changes should be Saved by Clicking ‚ÄúCommit‚Äù button at right top corner of config tab.  [ **But wait**]

 *Once the threat feeds are committed to process, Logstash output node would be continuously sending data to the configured Logstash host.
 So it is important to configure your Logstash instance ready before committing the threat feeds.*